JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Radiant Historia (DS)**
 One of the best definition of a solid game and well executed novel ideas put together.
 This game is going down into the history as one of the best DS games and JRPGs.

 Story/plot: Warring nations is used as the backdrop for time travelling as many decisions will need to be made, it could not be more appropriate than this.
-It really feels like you are paricipating in a war personally especially in the beginning chapters.
+It really feels like you are participating in a war personally especially in the beginning chapters.
 In the end it is still the same old save the world plot but does not really affect the experience.
 The pacing is tight and the writer is good at setting up and subverting expectations.
 The story around time travelling is not that watertight at all so do not expect Steins;Gate out of this.

 Characters: Stocke is a really well done protagonist, good both as self insert or as an individual.
 Self inserting as a cool mercenary and strategist is not bad at all.
-The side cast are explored just enough like the main crew (Raynie, Marco, Rosch), still some are not that established.
+The side cast are explored just enough like the main crew (Raynie, Marco, Rosch), still some are not that established (c'mon Gafka you can do better than this, even Raul has more character).
 I think this can be spared as backstory is not as important when a war is at hand.
 The dynamic is pretty good, giving the comrade feeling around the party.

 Gameplay: The best part of the game.
 The main gimmick revolves around travelling between two timelines to find solutions for the other timeline, requiring players to pay some attention to the main plot, though the hints sometimes are too obvious.
-No random encounters, suitably sized and field abilities makes for a fun dungeon experience.
+No random encounters, suitably sized maps and field abilities make for a fun dungeon experience.
 The combat system is also a highlight.
-Each battle requires careful thought even if you have a good strategy (I heard there are lots of ways to break it but never found on my own).
+Each battle requires careful thought even if you have a good strategy (I heard there are lots of ways to break it but never found on my own, those are hidden in the sidequests).

 Music: Ah yes it is Yoko Shimomura [insert fanboy screams here].
 This is probably her shortest OST by far.
 Due to the game's structure, the music needs to be reusable enough in many cases and she nailed it as usual.
 You can hear a lot of KH style in it, with one track calling back to Legend of Mana (i think).
 Once a violin slut, always a violin slut.